jjordansd/spring-mvc-with-spring-cloud-config-client-without-springboot/README.md

 $ docker run -ti -p 8080:8080 reference
 ```

+However, it is easier to just run it using Jetty.

 # Running this app

 > This method requires `Spring Framework 4.2.5.RELEASE` at minimum.
 > You must provide the environment variables to your application instead of setting the values.

+You will run the following:

+* The Spring Cloud Config Server loading files from your local directory for the quick check.
+* Run the application to load the properties from it.

 ## Running the Config Server

 You can use the Docker image https://hub.docker.com/r/hyness/spring-cloud-config-server/ to quickly run the config server loading property files from the local directory.
 I'm providing the `docker-compose` with it, loading from the local directory indicated (my personal machine) or yours provided with the environment variable `SPRING_CLOUD_CONFIG_SERVER_NATIVE_SEARCH_LOCATIONS`.